jackkershaw/payload-cms-test/README.md

 # How to run locally

+1. Install MongoDB if not already installed.
+Instructions [here](https://www.mongodb.com/docs/manual/installation/).
-1. `cp .env.example .env` to copy the example environment variables to a new .env file
+2. `cp .env.example .env` to copy the example environment variables to a new .env file
-2. `pnpm install` to install dependencies
+3. `pnpm install` to install dependencies
-3. `pnpm dev` to run dev server
+4. `pnpm dev` to run dev server
-4. open `http://localhost:3000` to open the app in your browser
+5. open `http://localhost:3000` to open the app in your browser
-5. Follow the on-screen instructions to create your first admin user.
+6. Follow the on-screen instructions to create your first admin user.

 # How I built this project (summary of my approach)